JesusdelCas99/liquibase-template/README.md

 #### Rollback Operations:

-Rollback operations can be irreversible and may result in data loss.
-Exercise caution and ensure proper backups are in place before executing rollback commands.

 -   **Rollback to date**: Revert the database to a specific point in time:
     ```bash
     liquibase rollbackToDate "2025-01-31 15:03:40.125"